Angelo D'Angelo

-Angelo D'Angelo (born 18 September 1985) is an Italian footballer who plays for Cavese as a defensive midfielder.
+Angelo D'Angelo (born 18 September 1985) is an Italian former footballer who played as a defensive midfielder.

 Club career

 Born in Salerno, D'Angelo spent the vast majority of his career playing for Serie D clubs, before signing to newly reformed side Avellino in December 2009.
 After enjoying two successive promotions (despite being only achieved due to vacancies) in his first two seasons at the Biancoverdi, he appeared 24 times and scored once during the 2012–13 season, helping the side return to Serie B after a four-year absence.

 On 24 August D'Angelo made his Serie B debut, coming on as a second-half substitute in a 2–1 home win over Novara; his first goal came on 5 October, netting the game's only in a home success over Bari.

 On 3 October 2020 he joined Sambenedettese on a two-year contract.

 On 10 August 2021, he signed a two-year deal with Cavese in Serie D.